primus/primus/README.md

 ```

 If you've configured a different `pathname` in the options deploy on a different
-domain then your primus server you would of course need to update the `src`
+domain then your Primus server you would of course need to update the `src`
 attribute to the correct location.
 It's always available at:

 ```
 <protocol>://<server location>/<pathname>/primus.js
 ```

+The client is cross domain compatible so you don't have to serve it from the
+same domain you're running Primus on.
+But please note, that the real-time
+framework you're using might be tied to same domain restrictions.

 Once you're all set up you can start listening for connections.
 These
 connections are announced through the `connection` event.